bigbite/image-comparison/README.md

 ```

 ### Local Development or Manual Install
 Clone the repository into your `plugins` or `client-mu-plugins` directory.
+**NB**: If you have access to [Docker](https://www.docker.com/), you can spin up a local development environment using [wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env), in which case you may clone the repository into any directory.
 ```
 git clone git@github.com:bigbite/image-comparison.git && cd image-comparison
 ```